Thomson Jay Hudson: Hudson's theory

 Thomson Jay Hudson began observing hypnotism shows and noticed similarities between hypnosis subjects and the trances of Spiritualist mediums.
 His idea was that any contact with "spirits" was contact with the medium's or the subject's own subconscious.
 Anything else could be explained by telepathy, which he defined as contact between two or more subconsciouses.
 Hudson postulated that his theory could explain all forms of spiritualism and had a period of popularity until the carnage of the First World War caused a fresh interest in spiritualism again as psychic mediums emerged to meet the demands of grieving relatives.
+Hudson attended the annual convention of the National Society of Spiritualists in Rochester, New York in October, 1909.

 "Two minds"

-In The Law of Psychic Phenomena (1893, p.26), Hudson spoke of an "objective mind" and a "subjective mind"; and, as he further explained, his theoretical position was that:
+In The Law of Psychic Phenomena (1893, p.
+26), Hudson spoke of an "objective mind" and a "subjective mind"; and, as he further explained, his theoretical position was that: